libp2p/specs/datagrams/datagrams.md

 ## Datagrams on QUIC

 Each datagram flow MUST be associated with a control stream.
-A datagram flow is defined as a logical flow of datagrams for a specific application protocol.
-A control stream is a QUIC bidirectional stream that has negotiated the application protocol ID.
+A datagram flow is defined as a logical flow of datagrams related to a specific application protocol.
+A control stream is a QUIC bidirectional stream that has negotiated the libp2p datagram control stream protocol ID `/dg/1`.
+The initiator MUST send the related application protocol ID related to the datagram flow after negotiating the control stream.
 The control stream MUST stay open for the duration of the datagram flow.
 Implementation MAY create the control stream and start sending datagrams at once.
 There is currently no other use for the control stream besides negotiating the application protocol ID.

-Receipt of a QUIC DATAGRAM frame whose payload is too short to allow parsing the Control Stream ID field MUST be treated as a connection error of type PROTOCOL_VIOLATION (0x1003).

-libp2p datagrams MUST NOT be sent unless the control stream's send side is open.
+Receipt of a QUIC DATAGRAM frame whose payload is too short to allow parsing the Control Stream ID field MUST be treated as a connection error of type PROTOCOL_VIOLATION (0x1003). libp2p datagrams MUST NOT be sent unless the control stream's send side is open.
 If a datagram is received after the corresponding stream's receive side is closed, the received datagrams MUST be silently dropped.

 If a libp2p datagram is received and its Control Stream ID field maps to a